Gaano Kadalas ang Minsan?: Release

 Gaano Kadalas ang Minsan was released on November 25, 1982, and was a box-office success, becoming the highest-grossing film of the year.

+Reception

 Critical response

-Justino Dormiendo, writing for Jingle Extra Hot!, gave the film a positive review, praising the entire cast for their performances as well as director Danny Zialcita for finding a fresh angle to a cliché love triangle storyline.
+Justino Dormiendo, writing for Jingle Extra Hot!, gave the film a positive review, praising the entire cast for their performances and director Danny Zialcita for finding a fresh angle on a cliché love triangle storyline.
 He gave high acclaim to Vilma Santos' performance as the mistress Lily, stating that "[b]ecause her role has more substance and because [she] seemed to have perfected the agony of the other woman, her performance overshadowed Hilda Koronel's", while Dindo Fernando was "effective" in his performance as Louie.
 However, Dormiendo criticized the costume design for being overly conspicuous and distracting.